Notices and Reminders

 Alice also taught the children all about what they grow on her farm and that they are an all organic farm and what this meant.
 Through out the day children had to create a map of the farm and think carefully about the information they would need to gather in order to make their leaflets in English next week.
 Here are some general photographs of the day:

 I wish all Mummys a wonderful Mother’s Day this weekend.
 Have a wonderful weekend all and look forward to seeing all the children’s costumes on Monday.

 Next week in brief:

-Next week in maths we will be learning to: recognise and used squared and cubed numbers.
+Next week in maths we will be learning to: Multiply fractions and mixed numbers

-Next week in literacy we will be learning to: use persuasive language for a cause in a letter and for a debate.
+Next week in literacy we will be learning to: Write a non-fiction leaflet, advertising Shimpling Park Farm.